Advertisement

 But have they really?

-Alluding back to those days and the 2007 giveaway budget, Social Democrats Róisín Shortall said: “Truly this is a Bertie budget.
+Alluding to those days and the 2007 giveaway budget, Social Democrats Róisín Shortall said: “Truly this is a Bertie budget.
 It is a Bertie budget for the ages.”

-She added that this budget is merely about the self preservation of the government parties.
+She added that this budget is merely about the self-preservation of the government parties.

 While the average worker will be happy with the tax breaks and lump sum payments, some were unhappy.
 The hospitality sector were eager to get the 9% VAT rate restored.
 Meanwhile, housing and homeless organisations said the government could have gone further.